shipwright-io/community/CONTRIBUTOR-LADDER.md

 - Ability to apply the `lgtm` label to pull requests, making code contributions a candidate for merging.
 - Eligibilty to be added as a `reviewer` in a repository `OWNERS` file, communicating their interest in a specific subject area.
-Reviewers are granted `Write` permission to their respective repositories.
 - Eligibility for nomination to Approver on specific subject areas.

 ### Becoming a Contributor